History of Marcus Freeman in Timeline

 In 2016, Marcus Freeman was promoted to co-defensive coordinator at Purdue University.

-In 2018, under Marcus Freeman, the Cincinnati Bearcats' defense led the American Athletic Conference (AAC) in rushing defense, scoring defense, and total defense.
+In 2018, Marcus Freeman's defense led the American Athletic Conference (AAC) in rushing defense, scoring defense, and total defense, ranking among the Top-15 in the NCAA FBS in all three categories.

 2019: Bearcats Top AAC in Scoring Defense

-In 2019, the Cincinnati Bearcats finished atop the AAC ranks in scoring defense for the second-straight season under Marcus Freeman.
+In 2019, the Cincinnati Bearcats, under Marcus Freeman's defensive coordination, finished atop the AAC ranks in scoring defense for the second-straight season and ranked among the league's top three in rushing and total defense.

-Prior to the end of the 2020 season, Marcus Freeman had declined a number of positions to remain at Cincinnati, including offers from Ohio State, Tennessee Titans, and Michigan State.
+Prior to the end of the 2020 season, Marcus Freeman declined multiple coaching positions to remain at Cincinnati, including offers from Ohio State, the Tennessee Titans, and Michigan State.

-January 8, 2021: Hired as Defensive Coordinator for Notre Dame
+January 8, 2021: Hired as Defensive Coordinator at Notre Dame

-December 3, 2021: Selected as Head Coach for Notre Dame
+December 3, 2021: Selected as Notre Dame Head Coach

 On December 3, 2021, Marcus Freeman was selected to replace Brian Kelly as the head coach of Notre Dame, becoming the 32nd head coach in program history.